royriojas/prepush/README.md

     // the tasks to run
     "tasks" : [ "grunt prepush" ],
     "onDirtyState": "ask",
-    "coloredOuput" : true // or false
+    "coloredOutput" : true // or false
   }
 }
 ```